null

 Preparing Test Specimens

 Concrete specimens, usually concrete cylinders or cubes, are prepared and cured according to standard.
 The curing process ensures that the specimens achieve the required strength.
 Field cured specimens and lab cured specimens can be used depending on the specific requirements of the test.
+Combined methods, such as rebound hammer testing with ultrasonic pulse velocity testing, can be used to get more accurate concrete strength by enhancing quality control and improving result accuracy.

 Standard Test Method